tasansal/tracelens/CONTRIBUTING.md

 1. Check existing issues and discussions
 2. Open a new issue with your question

-Thank you for contributing to SEG-Y Viewer!
+Thank you for contributing to TraceLens!